Willow Creek, California

 Willow Creek (formerly China Flat) is a census-designated place (CDP) in Humboldt County, California, United States.
 The population was 1,720 at the 2020 census, up from 1,710 at the 2010 census.
 The town is located around 30 mi from county seat and harbor city Eureka.

 Willow Creek sits along the Trinity River.
 Willow Creek is described as a "rugged mountain community nestled in the heart of the Six Rivers National Forest."
 This area of California is located in the Trinity/Shasta/Cascade Region, near the Oregon border, and is easily reached via State Routes 299 and 96 (the "Bigfoot Scenic Byway").

 The town is approximately 50 mi south of where the Patterson-Gimlin film was made.
 Willow Creek calls itself the Bigfoot capital of the world, has a Bigfoot Museum and holds an annual "Bigfoot Daze" festival in September in honor of the cryptid, followed by various festivities in a local park.
 The roadhead of the Bluff Creek / Fish Lake Road, near which many alleged Bigfoot sightings and footprint finds occurred, is about 50 mi north, along Route 96.

+Willow Creek transit is served by the Redwood Transit System, through the Willow Creek Intercity route.
+It is also served by Trinity Transit Authority.